Reshmi Ghosh

 [Mar 2018] Elected to receive Dean's fellowship to support doctoral studies.

-[Jan 2018] Awarded doctoral fellowship by CMU Portugal, to work on the +Atlantic project - a consortium of 8 cross-functional research and academic institutions from Portugal working towards assessing the technological and economical impacts of developing energy industries in the Atlantic Ocean.
+[Jan 2018] Awarded doctoral fellowship by CMU Portugal, to work on the +Atlantic project - a consortium of 8 cross-functional research and academic institutions

 [Mar 2017] Received Merit Scholarship from Carnegie Mellon to support master's studies in the academic year 2017-2018.